North Carolina Tar Heels football: Larry Fedora era (2012–2018)

-Mack Brown's return (2019–present)
+Mack Brown's return (2019–2024)

 Two days after firing coach Fedora, on November 27, 2018, the school announced Mack Brown would be returning as head coach.
+Brown had been out of coaching after stepping down as Texas head coach following the 2013 season and had been a college football studio analyst for ESPN when he was rehired by the Tar Heels.
+When he was rehired, Brown signed a five-year contract with UNC worth $3.5 million annually excluding incentives.
 Brown's return has been highlighted by a significant uptick in the level of recruiting for the Tar Heels, exemplified by the flipping of current Tar Heel star quarterback Sam Howell from Florida State on signing day for the class of 2019.
 Howell set multiple school records in three seasons as the starting quarterback.
 But despite Howell's performance and consecutive top-15 recruiting classes (2021 and 2022), the COVID-shortened 8–4 season in 2020 is so far the best record of Brown's second stint.

 In Brown's first year coaching since the 2013 season at Texas, the Tar Heels finished 6-6 and became bowl eligible for the first time since the 2016 season, clinching bowl eligibility in the final week of the regular season against rival N.C.
 State.
 On October 26, 2019, in a win over Duke, he became the school's all-time wins leader, surpassing his first Tar Heel predecessor, Dick Crum.
 Brown led the team to their first bowl victory in 6 years, a 55–13 blowout over Temple in the Military Bowl.
 Under the air-raid system of offensive coordinator Phil Longo, freshman quarterback Sam Howell set the school record for passing touchdowns with 38.
 Howell's 38 passing scores were also a record for ACC true freshmen, and came two shy of tying Jameis Winston for most touchdown passes by a freshman in conference history.
 Wide receivers Dazz Newsome and Dyami Brown posted 1,000 yard receiving seasons, and running back Michael Carter rushed for 1,003 yards.
 His backfield counterpart Javonte Williams had a breakout season, rushing for 933 yards and five touchdowns in 2019.
 Former quarterback Chazz Surratt made a position change to linebacker after Howell's arrival, and earned first team all-conference honors in his first collegiate season as a linebacker.
+On December 15, 2019, Broan and UNC agreed to terms on a one-year contract extension.